oskardudycz/event-driven.io/content/posts/2021-12-01--event_streaming_is_not_event_sourcing/index.en.md

 The essential point is that for read models, you don't expect to have the same guarantees as for write models.
 It's fine to be facing idempotency, even out of order, as read models shouldn't be used (in general) for business logic validation.
 In Event Streaming, the write  models is stale.
 In Event Sourcing, the write model is not stale.
 You can be sure that you're making a decision on the current state.
 Thus, most of the points mentioned in the article, are just from struggles to use event streaming solutions as tools for storing events.
 This is not the issue of Event Sourcing or event stores per se, but using the wrong tool for the job.

-**I'm sorry to say, but the author used the wrong tool for the wrong job.** If this article was titled _" Event Sourcing is hard if you're confusing it with Event Streaming"_, then it'd be an excellent article.
+**I'm sorry to say, but the author used the wrong tool for the wrong job.** If this article was titled _"Event Sourcing is hard if you're confusing it with Event Streaming"_, then it'd be an excellent article.
 But, in its current shape, it's just misleading and making the wrong point, repeating just common misunderstandings.
 It's highly misleading for people who are not aware of what Event Sourcing is and may suggest that it's much more complicated than it's in reality.

 I also covered that in my talk: